 Many of my readers have described their growing unease with Hester’s narrative – their conviction that something is not quite right, despite her repeated assertions that she is beloved and beautiful.
 And those who have read Bleak House feel this, if anything, even more keenly.
 And that is quite deliberate.
-I want people who do know Dickens’ novel to return to it, after Tom-All-Alone’s, with new questions about the relationship between Esther and her Guardian, John Jarndyce – John Jarndyce who watches her from afar when she is a very young girl, and then finances the education of this otherwise unwanted child with the express intention of making her his wife, before eventually bestowing her on another man without even informing her, never mind asking her.
+I want people who do know Dickens’ novel to return to it, after The Man in Black, with new questions about the relationship between Esther and her Guardian, John Jarndyce – John Jarndyce who watches her from afar when she is a very young girl, and then finances the education of this otherwise unwanted child with the express intention of making her his wife, before eventually bestowing her on another man without even informing her, never mind asking her.
 I am not alone in finding this aspect of the novel unsettling, and while there is no question that Jarndyce is anything but benevolent (a word Dickens repeatedly applies to him), it would only take the slightest of shifts in their relationship for the modern reader to see it as one founded on sexual grooming.

 And if Dickens’ presents Esther as the archetypal ‘angel in the house’ (to use Coventry Patmore’s treacly phrase) it is because he has a profound empathy with the ideal of Victorian womanhood which that phrase encapsulates – marriage to such a paragon is the reward Dickens invariably reserves for his deserving heroes, and no female character in the books exemplifies this ideal more completely than Esther Summerson.